 A cycle in the UZI ( mode 1 ) lasts for 28 minutes and should be repeated at least 3 times in a row with about 20 minute resting sessions in between.
+With the newer UZI-3, mode 1 has more frequencies and runs for 1 hour, however, it is not necessary to repeat 3 times.
 Also, I always wrap the copper electrodes in a layer of white paper towel that has been soaked in salt water.

 Zapping an abscessed tooth is not new and I have done it several times in the past.
 I will note here, that zapping does not remove the original cause of the abscess, but it does seem to somehow aid in the alleviation of the infection, pain, and swelling that tends to occur.
 This of course is only my opinion and feelings.

 Well back to the zapper and thanks for reading.

 A couple of days have passed and I am here to update some info and results.